Pachyrhinosaurus: Pachyrhinosaurus perotorum

 In 2012, Fiorillo & Tykoski described Pachyrhinosaurus perotorum.
 This Alaskan species was named after the Texas oil billionaire and benefactor, Ross Perot.

 In 2013, Fiorillo et al. described an incomplete nasal bone attributable to Pachyrhinosaurus perotorum which was collected from the Kikak-Tegoseak Quarry on the Colville River in Alaska.
 This bone, designated DMNH 21460 belongs to an immature individual.
 This discovery expands the known age profile of this dinosaur genus from this particular site.
 The specimen has nasal ornamentation that is dorsally enlarged, representing an intermediate stage of growth.
 Of note, the authors pointed out that the posterior part of the nasal shows evidence for "a degree of integument complexity not previously recognized in other species" of Pachyrhinosaurus.
 It was determined that the dorsal surface of the nasal boss bore a thick, cornified pad and sheath.

+Additional specimens

+Possible specimens of an unnamed Pachyrhinosaurus species are known from the Summit Creek Formation in the Northwest Territories of Canada.